philipptempel/latex-package/content/_index.md

 draft: false
 ---

-# Cable Robots LaTeX Package
+# Philipp Tempels LaTeX Package

 Welcome to a LaTeX package for writing publications with a focus on cable-driven parallel robots.